semgrep/semgrep-docs/docs/semgrep-appsec-platform/jira.md

 ### Automatic detection of other Jira projects

-The Jira integration automatically detects other Jira projects in your subdomain if those projects have the same **Issue type** as the default project.
+The Jira integration automatically detects other Jira projects in your subdomain under the following conditions:

+- The projects and Issue types are **company-managed**, not team-managed.
+See the Jira documentation about [<i class="fas fa-external-link fa-xs"></i> Team-managed and company-managed projects](https://support.atlassian.com/jira-software-cloud/docs/what-are-team-managed-and-company-managed-projects/)
+- Those projects have the same **Issue type** as the default project.
 [When you triage a finding](#code), you can choose which project to create the tickets in.

 :::caution Same name, different ID
 Issue types may have the same name, but a different Issue type ID.
 If you can't view or select other Jira projects when creating tickets, check that your Issue type ID is the same across Jira projects.
 See the [<i class="fas fa-external-link fa-xs"></i> Jira documentation](https://confluence.atlassian.com/jirasoftwarecloud/finding-the-issue-type-id-in-jira-cloud-1333825937.html) for details.